 One final note before moving on to medium light plants:

 Just because you can grow all kinds of plants with low light and CO2, doesn’t mean you’ll want to.
-If you’re just starting out as a beginner, you probably want your aquarium to be a low-maintenance hobby–not a part time job!
+If you’re just starting as a beginner, you probably want your aquarium to be a low-maintenance hobby–not a part-time job!

 If you’re looking for a handy reference for low-light plants that are easy to grow and care for, check out this list from Tropica.com.

 What are good moderate light aquarium plants?

 Many plants that grow under low light will grow faster when you introduce them to more light.